-In January 2018 I wrote an article for FeedFront magazine talking about some cases where you might want to uncloak your affiliate links.
+I wrote a recent article for FeedFront magazine talking about some cases where you might want to uncloak your affiliate links– primarily Amazon affiliate links.

-The primary reason was Amazon.
-I wrote the article because I had personally experienced the pain of dealing with their moderation team.
+I wrote the article because I had personally experienced the pain of dealing with Amazon’s moderation team.

 Amazon’s Associates program has a pretty clear ruling in their terms wherein they forbid you to use redirection of any sort.
-If you ignore that ruling and use cloaked URLs anyway, they can and will ban you from their affiliate program.
+If you ignore that ruling and use cloaked URLs, they can and will ban you from their affiliate program.

 I received a warning from them myself that scared me into action.

 And because I run one of the biggest affiliate plugins for WordPress, I felt it was my duty to make sure other affiliates had the ability to uncloak their Amazon affiliate links when they received the dreaded warning letter from the Amazon review team.

 To answer this, we built a feature in ThirstyAffiliates 3.0 called Uncloaking.

 How To Use A Link Cloaker With Amazon Associates Program

 Uncloaking is actually a really cool feature, whether or not you use it specifically for compatibility with Amazon Associates.
 We built it in ThirstyAffiliates 3.0, and it has proved to be a very popular addition to the plugin.